 Sumerford is CEO of J&M Tank Lines.
 According to the article, it took four days for his company to begin functioning after the attack, “and during those four days, they weren’t able to bill any customers or enter anything into the system.”

 Granted, this is a far cry from having the entire fleet go on a murderous rampage, but the Internet of Things is still young.
+It hasn’t been long since researchers demonstrated that they could remotely do everything from altering a big rig’s instrument panel to triggering unintended acceleration or disabling brakes.

 J&M’s experience, according to Today’s Trucking, was “just one example of a rapidly growing problem with cybersecurity in the trucking industry.
 Transportation and logistics companies are now among the top-targeted industries by computer hackers.”